letizia-sorrentino/genai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 ## Formatting Instructions

 ### Vocabulary table
-- Provide a table of vocabulary.
+- Provide a table with relevant vocabulary.
+- Words must be in their dictionary form (nouns, adjectives, verbs in infinitive form).
 - Provide words in their dictionary form, students need to figure out conjugations and tenses.
 - Provide verbs in their infinitive form.
-- Include articles.
+- Include definite and indefinite articles.
-- Do not provide prepositions in the table as the students need to figure out.
+- Do NOT include prepositions—the student must determine the correct ones.

 ### Sentence Structure
-- Provide the sentence structure.
-Break down the sentence in two sentences to make the task easier.
+- Provide the sentence structure, using [] brackets.
+- Break down more complex sentence in more than one sentence to make the task easier.
 - The sentence structure should reflect the structure of the Italian phrase not the English one.
-- The sentence structure should be clear, i.e. [Subject] + [Verb] + [Prepositional-phrase]
+- The sentence structure should be clear.
+Here is an example of simple sententece structures:
+    1. I eat an apple. → [Subject] + [Verb] + [Object]
+    2. She has a dog. → [Subject] + [Verb] + [Object]
+    3. We go to school. → [Subject] + [Verb] + [Prepositional-Phrase]
+    4. They like pizza. → [Prepositional-Phrase] + [Verb] + [Object]
+    5. Do you speak Italian? → [Verb] + [Object]?

-## CLues and Considerations
+## Clues and Considerations